SamGreenwood84/05-challenge-work-day-scheduler/README.md

 ![Alt text](assets/images/05-third-party-apis-homework-demo.gif)

-The starter code uses the Day.jsLinks to an external site. library to work with date and time, but feel free to use a different JavaScript solution to handle this functionality.
+The starter code uses the Day.jsLinks to an external site. library to work with date and time.

 # Refactored Code